WELCOME TO MY WORLDS!

 Where it all began…

-T. A. Barron grew up in Colorado ranch country and traveled widely as a Rhodes Scholar.
+T. A. Barron grew up in Colorado, attended Princeton University, then traveled widely as a Rhodes Scholar.
 Though he’d long dreamed of becoming a writer, his first novel was overwhelmingly rejected by publishers.
-He joined a successful business in New York and eventually became president – but he just couldn’t stop dreaming of becoming an author.
-So in 1990, he surprised his business partners and resigned.
-He moved back to Colorado to pursue his dream to be a writer, outdoorsman, and conservationist.
+He joined a business in New York and eventually became president and chief operating officer.
+Despite being very busy, he continued to rise every day before dawn to write at the kitchen table.
+Determined to try again to be a storyteller, he surprised his business partners in 1990 and moved back to Colorado with his wife Currie to pursue writing and conservation.

 Live your life as a story…